dylancrter/wikitype/README.md

 # wikitype
 A way to learn about any topic on wikipedia while improving your typing skills!
-It has a React frontend, Express backend, and Postgres database.
 Some of its features include:
 - A record of all your typing project so you can easily reaccess them
 - Statistics so you can track your progress
 - Searching for topics to choose from